4817 Butler Road Glyndon, MD 21071

 Can TMJ affect your digestive system?

-TMJ may negatively impact the function of your digestive system.
-A recent University of Massachusetts study found that TMJ sufferers had almost 100% more digestive issues than people without jaw issues.
-Chewing is the initial stage of digestion, however TMJ can make it very difficult to properly chew food.
+A recent University of Massachusetts study found that TMD sufferers had almost 100% more digestive issues than people without jaw issues.
+Chewing is the initial stage of digestion; however, TMD can make it very difficult to chew food properly.

 Schedule Your Appointment For TMJ Treatment in Glyndon, MD Today